dogtools/dog/DOGFILE_SPEC.md

   run: echo bye
 ```

 Multiple Dogfiles in the same directory are processed together as a single entity.
-Although the name `Dogfile.yml` is recommended, any file with a name that starts with `Dogfile` and includes valid (following this standard) YAML syntax is a Dogfile.
+Although the name `Dogfile.yml` is recommended, any file with a name that starts with `Dogfile` and follows this specification is a valid Dogfile.

 ## Task definition

 The task map accepts the following directives.
-Please note that directives marked with an asterisk are not implemented yet and will possibly change.
+Please note that directives marked with an asterisk are not implemented in Dog yet and their definition and behaviour will possibly change in the future.

 ### task

 Name of the task.
-A string made of lowercase characters (a-z), integers (0-9) and hyphens (-).
+A string that may include lowercase characters (a-z), integers (0-9) and hyphens (-).

 ```yml
 - task: mytask